SkylePaf/Eat_Them_All/README.md

 ## Gameplay

-You control a circle on a grid full of squares.
+You control circles on a grid full of squares.
 Goal: eat every harmless squares without dying to the slightly more harmfull ones.

 - Move your character with the keyboard
 - Sprint to outrun enemies